Venthe/gitea-helm-chart/docs/ha-setup.md

 ## Object and asset storage

 Object/asset storage refers to the storage of attachments, avatars, LFS files, etc.
-While most of these can be stored on the RWX file-system, it is recommended to use an external object storage for these if you plan to use the "Packages" feature and upload docker images or similar.
+While most of these can be stored on the RWX file-system, it is recommended to use an external S3-compatible object storage for such, mainly for performance reasons.
-Otherwise, these would go to your RWX file-system and would quickly fill it up and/or incur high costs.

-Apps like [`minio`](https://min.io/), which support HA, can be used for object storage.
+By default the chart provisions a single RWO volume to store everything (repos, avatars, packages, etc.).
+This volume cannot be mounted by multiple pods.
+Hence, either a RWX volume is required or an external object storage (or both: storing the repositories on the RWX volume and the rest on the external object storage).

-You can use the built-in chart dependency via `minio.enabled` or configure an external `minio` instance.
+You can use the built-in chart dependency `minio` via `minio.enabled` or configure an external `minio` instance yourself.

-If you use the built-in `minio` dependency, you need to provide `gitea.config.storage.MINIO_BUCKET`, `gitea.config.storage.MINIO_LOCATION` and `gitea.config.storage.MINIO_ACCESS_KEY_ID`.
+If you use the built-in `minio` dependency, you need to provide `gitea.config.storage.MINIO_BUCKET`, `gitea.config.storage.MINIO_LOCATION`, `gitea.config.storage.MINIO_ACCESS_KEY_ID` and `gitea.config.storage.MINIO_SECRET_ACCESS_KEY`.
+If you start out with a recent `minio`, be aware that "access key" and "secret acces key" have been renamed to "rootUser" and "rootPassword", respectively.

+To store packages in `minio`, you need to explicitly define `gitea.config."storage.packages".STORAGE_TYPE` as shown below.

+Note that `MINIO_BUCKET` here is just a name and does not refer to a S3 bucket.
+It's the root access point for all objects belonging to the respective application, i.e., to Gitea in this case.

 If you use an external instance, you need to define `gitea.config.storage.MINIO_ENDPOINT` and `gitea.config.storage.MINIO_USE_SSL` additionally.